The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: The relation: implications

 As shown in Fig.~\ref{fig:Jtot} and Fig.~\ref{fig:Jtot:TNG}, the sAM sequence of SFGs in the UDF and in TNG50 represents a strong function of the galaxy dynamical state as characterized by $V/\sigma_{\rm t}$, where rotation dominated SFGs with $V/\sigma_{\rm t}\sim5$ and dispersion dominated SFGs with $V/\sigma_{\rm t}=0.1$ are offset by $\sim1$dex.
 This result re-inforces the preliminary results of \citet{ContiniT_16a} on only 27 intermediate redshift SFGs, and extends the similar trend present in \citet{BurkertA_16a} for massive (with $M_\star>10^{10}\Msun$) SFGs.

 This $j-M-(V/\sigma_{\rm t})$ relation has important consequences.
-If SFGs form with high sAM, i.e. on the rotation-dominated $j-M$ sequence, this $j-M-(V/\sigma_{\rm t})$ relation indicates that SFGs may experience a dynamical transformation to lower their sAMs prior to becoming passive, and remain on the early-type $j-M$ sequence.
+If SFGs form with high sAM, on the rotation-dominated $j-M$ sequence, this $j-M-(V/\sigma_{\rm t})$ relation indicates that SFGs may experience a dynamical transformation to lower their sAMs prior to becoming passive, and remain on the early-type $j-M$ sequence.
 This might also lead to a morphological transformation as the $j-M$ residuals also correlate with \sersic{} $n$ \citep{HarrisonC_17a}, but this trend is not found in the UDF data.
-Indeed, the vast majority of our SFGs have \sersic{} indices $n\lesssim1$, i.e. have not undergone the morphological transformation related to bulge formation.
-This indicates that the kinematical transformation (from high $V/\sigma_{\rm t}$ to low $V/\sigma_{\rm t}$) occurs before the morphological transformation towards bulge formation.
+Indeed, the vast majority of our SFGs have \sersic{} indices $n\lesssim1$, thus they have not undergone the morphological transformation related to bulge formation.
+This indicates that the kinematical transformation (from high $V/\sigma_{\rm t}$ to low $V/\sigma_{\rm t}$) occurs before the morphological transformation toward bulge formation.

-This scenario of kinematical transformation towards low $j$ with smaller sizes~\footnote{In this context, we note that our SFGs with low $V/\sigma_{\rm t}$ also tend to be smaller (as discussed below). } and larger dispersions is in agreement with the recent finding from the CANDELS survey \citep{OsborneC_20a} that SFGs contains $\sim15$\%{} of compact objects ('blue nuggets'), indicating that compaction precedes quenching.
+This scenario of kinematical transformation toward low $j$ with smaller sizes~\footnote{In this context, we note that our SFGs with low $V/\sigma_{\rm t}$ also tend to be smaller (as discussed below). } and larger dispersions is in agreement with the recent finding from the CANDELS survey \citep{OsborneC_20a} that SFGs contains $\sim15$\%{} of compact objects ('blue nuggets'), indicating that compaction precedes quenching.

 In local galaxies, \citet{OhS_20a} separated the bulge and disk (stellar) kinematics of galaxies in the SAMI sample and found that the bulge (disk) component have low (high) $V/\sigma$, and follows the Faber-Jackson (Tully-Fisher) relation, respectively.
 We hypothesize that our $0.4<z<1.4$ SFGs are their progenitors, and $z=1$ SFGs with low $V/\sigma$ will evolve into bulge dominated systems at $z=0$.
 This is consistent with the TNG results of \citet{TacchellaS_19a}, who found that the morphology of galaxies is set during their star-forming phase.